TheSmilingPony/NovelAI-LLM-Proxy/README.md

 Local proxy to handle NovelAI's GLM 4.6 / Xialong model not sending non-streaming responses in a format SillyTavern (and other frontends) can parse.
 Useful for certain extensions.
+Also fixes logprob support.

 Run setup to create the venv, create a .env file using the example with your NAI token, and the run the proxy.